Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Introduction

 Gaussian graphical models have been applied in a wide variety of fields to recover the dependence structure among data \citep{Lauritzen1996,Maathuis2018}.
 The idea dates back to \cite{Dempster1972}, who proposed the covariance selection method that estimates conditional independencies based on the inverse covariance matrix (a.k.a., precision matrix or concentration matrix) by linking the absence of an edge in an undirected graph to a zero entry in the precision matrix.
 Expanding upon this idea, \cite{Meinshausen2006} showed that neighborhood selection for each node in the graph is equivalent to perform variable selection in a Gaussian linear model, turning the edge detection problem into variable selection for independent regressions.
 This approach has inspired numerous studies with a focus on using different selection methods to recover edges within a graph \citep{Peng2009,Leday2017,Liu2017}.

 Recent work has demonstrated the value of incorporating covariates in the modeling of subject-specific graphs via Gaussian graphical regression models, in particular for characterizing and discovering interactions in complex biological systems and diseases such as cancer \citep{ni2019bayesian, Zhang2022, Wang2022, niu2023covariate}.
-Most of the existing literature has focused on covariate-adjusted mean structures in Gaussian graphical models, with either constant graphs across subjects or group-specific graphs depending on \textit{discrete} covariates; for a comprehensive review of this rich literature, see~\cite{Zhang2022} and Section 1.3 of~\cite{Wang2022}, with \cite{Osborne2022} providing a recent example.
+Most of the existing literature has focused on covariate-adjusted mean structures in Gaussian graphical models, with either constant graphs across subjects or group-specific graphs depending on \textit{discrete} covariates; for a comprehensive review, see~\cite{Zhang2022} and Section 1.3 of~\cite{Wang2022}, with \cite{Osborne2022} providing a recent example.
 In this article, instead, we focus on modeling the dependence of the precision matrix on covariates, a framework referred to as \textit{precision-on-scalar} regression.
 This covariate-dependent graph learning task is comparatively much less studied and poses challenges to modeling, computational efficiency, and interpretability.
-Partition-based Bayesian approaches to model covariate-dependent graphs are explored by ~\citep{niu2023covariate}, while \cite{Wang2022} consider an edge regression model for undirected graphs, which estimates conditional dependencies as a function of subject-level covariates, and employs shrinkage priors. \cite{Zhang2022} introduce bi-level sparsity, where element- and group-wise sparsity are encouraged by lasso and group lasso, respectively.
-Also, \cite{ni2019bayesian} consider a conditional DAG model that allows the graph structure to vary with covariates.
-Their approach assumes a known hierarchical ordering of the nodes, a prior knowledge that may not always be available in practical settings.
+Partition-based Bayesian approaches to model covariate-dependent graphs are explored by~\cite{niu2023covariate}, while \cite{Wang2022} consider an edge regression model for undirected graphs, which estimates conditional dependencies as a function of subject-level covariates, and employs shrinkage priors. \cite{Zhang2022} introduce bi-level sparsity, where element- and group-wise sparsity are encouraged by lasso and group lasso, respectively.
+Also, \cite{ni2019bayesian, ni2022jmlr} allow the graph structure to vary with covariates and induce local sparsity by thresholding; in particular, \cite{ni2019bayesian} assume that the hierarchical ordering of the nodes is known, a prior knowledge that might not always be available in real-world applications, and also focus on the final subject-specific graph, providing limited inference about how each covariate impacts the graph.